stdepaul/stdepaul/README.md

 3. We will not be making a group home database, until we have researched and concluded that group homes do not lower the quality of life of the neighbors in the neighborhood in which group homes are.

+4. We do not condone people who are not licensed landlords offering free housing to people who need housing via St. De Paul.
+We recommend that you donate money or add housing assistance information to the wiki instead.

+5. No hate speech and no politics.

 # License

 MIT License